 Images may be taken of your brain.
 This can be done with an

 There is no known cure for the brain damage of ALD.
 However, the adrenal deficiency can be treated with cortisone replacement.
 ALD often causes death within 10 years of the onset of symptoms.

 Some therapies can help manage the symptoms of ALD.

 There are also some experimental treatments.

-Some treatments that are still be investigated that you may want to talk to your doctor about include:
+Some treatments that are still being investigated that you may want to talk to your doctor about include:

 Early recognition and treatment may prevent symptoms from developing.
-This is especially true in young boys who are treated with Lorenzo’s oil.
 New technologies may soon allow early identification through newborn screening.

 National Institute of Neurological Disorders and Stroke